glennklockwood/lammps-gg/README.md

   are all zeroed out.
 * `data.knite9.0792` and `data.knite9.4000` - sample water configurations to run

-Iputs that exercise the SiO2 or water-silica interactions have not been created, but there should be a way to use LAMMPS's Stillinger-Weber potential to achieve the same 3-body cross-terms for Si-O-H described in the Mahadevan paper.
+Inputs that exercise the SiO2 or water-silica interactions have not been created, but there should be a way to use LAMMPS's Stillinger-Weber potential to achieve the same 3-body cross-terms for Si-O-H described in the Mahadevan paper.